Let me show you how to build the perfect English study plan.

 But be careful: Do not set a goal that is too easy to achieve or you are cheating yourself.

-Is this part of my overall bigger goal of English study?
+- Is this part of my overall bigger goal of studying English?

 If you can answer yes to all three questions, then what you are studying is relevant.